The story behind finding a story: Philip Bloom in Brussels

 Sound

 Sound was easy: Because this was the Philip Bloom show and he was pretty much the only one talking, I just gave him a Sennheiser G3 with rode Lavalier, the big scarf made it easy to hide the microphone and works as a massive Rycote.
 Because I plugged it into the minijack on the 5DIII, this is the only sound I got.
-Not ambience or anything else.
+No ambience or anything else.
 But it wasn’t a problem, Philip worked as a non-stop voice-over, the only thing you don’t get is all the people who recognised Philip, including several people who signed up for the workshop the next day.
 But you expect them to recognise him I guess.
 The crazy things that come out of writing a helpful blog!

 The end result

-For anyone who ever wondered what really goes on behind the scenes of a shoot, there is a 21-minute first cut I might release as a director cut in 5 years, but here is the 7 minutes version.
+For anyone who ever wondered what really goes on behind the scenes of a shoot, there is a 21-minute first cut I might release as a director cut in 10 years, but here is the 7 minutes version.

 Gear used: